Blaisorblade/git-filter-branch-msgs/README.md

 Goal
 ----

 Many commit messages mention other commits by hash.
-However, when using `git-filter-branch`, all hashes are changed completely, so such references are broken. `filter-branch-msgs` can update these references to point to the rewritten commits.
+However, when using `git-filter-branch`, all hashes are changed completely, so such references are broken. `git-filter-branch-msgs` can update these references to point to the rewritten commits.

 Warning: I wrote this in an afternoon, and it's been tested only lightly.
 Plus, `git-filter-branch` is a dangerous beast anyway, so you're supposed to know what you're doing.